Arrest made in fire at planned Wyoming abortion clinic

 CHEYENNE, Wyo.
-(AP) — A woman was arrested for setting fire to a building in Wyoming that was being renovated to house the state’s only full-service abortion clinic, authorities said Wednesday.
+(AP) — A woman was arrested on charges of setting fire to a building in Wyoming that was being renovated to house the state’s only full-service abortion clinic, authorities said Wednesday, hours after a judge temporarily blocked a ban on abortion that went into effect a few days ago.

-Lorna Roxanne Green, 22, of Casper, was arrested on Tuesday, police said.
+Lorna Roxanne Green, 22, of Casper, was arrested on Tuesday by Casper police and agents from the FBI and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, Wyoming U.S. Attorney Nicholas Vassallo said in a statement.

+Green faces up to 20 years in prison and a $250,000 fine if convicted, according to the statement.
+She is scheduled to appear in federal court in Cheyenne on Thursday morning.

 The fire was set on May 25, 2022, at a stucco house in Casper, the state’s second-largest city and the site of frequent anti-abortion protests.

-A person who called police said they heard glass breaking and saw a person leaving the area carrying a gas can and a black bag.
+A witness told police they heard glass breaking and saw a person leaving the area carrying a gas can and a black bag.
 Security video released by police showed a woman in a hooded shirt and mask carrying what appeared to be a red fuel can through a room of the building just before the fire.

 No one was injured in the blaze, which left the house with broken windows and smoke damage.